sabrinaMKE201073/Deep-Learning-on-Bird-Species-Classification-based-on-Keras-application-model/README.md

 Inception V3, ResNet 152V2, DenseNet 121, and DenseNet 169

 ---
-Abstract.
+# ABSTRACT

   For the past few years, the rapid extinction of many bird species due to climate change and habitat destruction caused by human activities is a growing concern.
 Accurately tracking the distribution of these species and understanding the factors that contribute to a region's biodiversity is essential for creating effective conservation plans.
 However, the task of